3-exchange withdrawal speed compared

 9b.
 A note on Layer-2 chains (Arbitrum, Optimism, Base)

-The original 144-data-point test covered TRC20, BSC, ERC20, and Solana.
-By the time I ran the supplementary tests in early 2025, all three exchanges had added support for Arbitrum, Optimism, and Base for USDT and USDC withdrawals.
-These Layer-2 chains are technically Ethereum, so address format is the familiar 0x — but the fee economics are radically different.
-I ran a 4-week supplementary test on these in March 2025:
+The core comparison above covered TRC20, BSC, ERC20, and Solana.
+More recently, all three exchanges added support for Arbitrum, Optimism, and Base for USDT and USDC withdrawals.
+These Layer-2 chains are technically Ethereum, so the address format is the familiar 0x — but the fee economics are radically different.
+A 4-week supplementary comparison on these looks like this:

 | L2 chain | Binance median | OKX median | Gate median | Typical fee |